The Lucy Letby story

 Lucy Letby, 33, was convicted of the murder of seven babies and the attempted murder of six new-borns at Countess of Chester Hospital in 2015 and 2016.
-To more efficiently navigate this complex article, do expand the TOC button above and click to the area of your interest.

 Why is this ‘story’ important for psychiatry?
 It shows how systems are slow to recognise and respond, slow to heed expert insights from within organisations, and how dysfunctional organisational behaviours contribute to harm and death.
 In my comparison of Surgical v Psychiatric Malpractice I showed how psychiatric malpractice is more difficult to recognise and respond to.
 Whilst the Letby situation was not in surgery, it was relatively much easier to spot time-sequences and hard physical evidence in physical care, that pointed to gross wrongdoing compared to what analogously (of lesser degree) may happen in psychiatry.